 to 2.000 c.c. using a new longer stroke

-forged crank and forged con rods, and new larger-diameter
+forged crank and forged con rods, a deck plate and new larger-diameter

 The stroker kit to convert the

 - Modification of the block with insertion of larger-diameter

 - Deck plate.

 - Larger-stroke forged crank.

 - Larger-diameter forged pistons.

 - Thrust washers, crank and con rod bearings.

 - Complete balanced all parts.